robertwgehl/robertwgehl.github.io/_posts/2024-04-10-Online Harms Act.md

 So, maybe the Act should require me (and other fedi instances) to document flags I get from outside my server -- that is, maybe the Act _should_ see the fediverse as one large network.

 But if the Act requires me to document flags coming from outside my server, I could also imagine another problem: being burdened by reporting on malicious or coordinated flagging from outside one’s server.
 I would have to write up reports for those flags, even if they are done in bad faith.
-There is language about my being able to ignore “vexatious” or “frivolous” flags, but do I have document them, anyway, to prove that all the reports were indeed, vexatious?
+There is language about my being able to ignore “vexatious” or “frivolous” flags, but do I have document them, anyway, to prove that all the reports were, indeed, vexatious?

 Taken as a whole, I think the Act should treat each instance as an independent entity.